-There is nothing quite like looking at your credit or debit card bill only to find that you don’t quite recognize the name of a company that has charged your account.
-Just in case you may have been wondering about a charge by a company called STK*Shutterstock, you can rest easy and know that charge did officially come from our billing department here at Shutterstock.
+If you come across a charge on your credit card or debit card statement by a company called STK*Shutterstock, you can rest easy and know that charge did officially come from our billing department here at Shutterstock.

 All of our customer plans have a default auto-renew setting built in.
 This is to make sure that our customers never find themselves unable to download the music tracks, images or video clips that they need.

 One way to see exactly what you’ve been billed for is to log into your Shutterstock account with your email/username and password.
 Click on the link that says “Purchase History” and you will be able to see a complete record of your purchases, receipts and invoices.

 The most common reason for being charged from STK*Shutterstock is our auto renew feature.
 Sometimes, customers forget that it is there by default to provide uninterrupted access to the more than 300 million downloadable images, illustrations and video clips on our website.